benpbenp/fhepy/README.md

 #### The Fan-Vercauteren Encryption Scheme

 This scheme is under development, and is implemented in the module fhepy.fv.
+See the original paper (https://eprint.iacr.org/2012/144) and this blog post (https://blog.n1analytics.com/homomorphic-encryption-illustrated-primer/) for more information.

 To use the scheme, the fv.FVScheme class must first be instantiated with parameters to set which polynomial ring we will be operating under.